 In a little park in South Africa, there sits a truly world-class coaster.
 I took my rides on the opening weekend in 1999, and was completely blown away by the uniqueness, smoothness, and power that this coaster offers.
 I went back in 2003 and was even more impressed.

 One interesting tidbit from the opening weekend... the brakes that slow the train down before it arrives in the station were set too strong and the train would come to a complete stop rather than just slow down.
 The angle of descent into the station is very slight, so the train would take a long, long time to creep in to the unloading area - which made the queue stack up pretty quickly.
 The solution?
 As soon as the train stopped on the trim brake, they would release the restraints and unload the train there (the trim/station area is one long platform), then the queue line attendant would ask for volunteers to come up from the queue onto the platform and push the train into the loading area.
-I shit you not.
-It was fun, it solved the problem, and it would never, ever happen in the US.
+No, really!
+It was fun, it solved the problem, and it would never, ever be allowed in the US.

 Anaconda is an exceptional coaster experience in a beautiful park in a truly spectacular part of the world.
 I can't wait to go back.